metalcycling/openstructure/modules/doc/actions.rst

                           Residues are represented as string in form
                           <num><inscode>.
 The respective scores are available as
                           keys "patch_qs" and "patch_dockq"
+    --tm-score            Computes TM-score with the USalign tool.
+Also computes a chain mapping in case of complexes that is stored in the same format as the default mapping.
+TM-score and the mapping are available as keys "tm_score" and "usalign_mapping"

 .. _ost compare ligand structures: